AlexandreSajus/Taipy-Dask-Demo/README.md

     <img src="media/data-pipeline-new.png" alt="Pipeline" width="100%" ></img>
 </p>

-Blue nodes are **Data Nodes** that store variables or datasets:
+Blue nodes are **Data Nodes** that store Python variables or datasets:

 <p align="center">
     <img src="media/pipeline1-new.png" alt="Pipeline1" width="100%" ></img>
 </p>

-- business_data is the `yelp_business.csv` dataset as a Pandas DataFrame
+- business_data is the `yelp_business.csv` dataset represented as a Pandas DataFrame
 - business_dict is a dictionary mapping business ids to business names
 - business_name is the name of the business we want to query
 - business_id is the id of the business we want to query